Children with Additional Needs

 Education and understanding of other people’s backgrounds will be nurtured to promote positive behaviour and approaches.
 Discriminating behaviour, outlooks and remarks will be challenged, regardless of whether they are from parents or carers or staff, and we will examine and act rapidly if there is any suspicion of discrimination towards any person at Art camp.

 To advance and aid equal opportunities it is our aim to keep the Art Camp fees at an “affordable” level and also offer 10% of our places on a financially aided basis.
-We also are very proud of our funded placements and if you would like to enquire about funded places click here.
+We also are very proud of our funded placements and if you would like to enquire about funded places please take a look at our funded places page.

 We will regularly review our policy and amend it where necessary.